Bankers Life Insurance Review

 - Moody’s: Baa1 (Medium Grade)

 - Comdex: 56

-It matters a lot in the insurance industry, as there are also companies which have been given an ‘A’ rating by all four agencies consistently.
+This does matter in the insurance industry, especially considering there are other companies which have received ‘A’ ratings from all four agencies consistently.

 Policies Offered by Bankers Life

 Bankers Life offers a traditional term life policy which provides coverage for a specific time.
 Available terms include 5-year, 10-year, or 20-year policies.
 A variety of term options is one of the best features a term life policy can offer.
 The insured chooses the coverage period, which means he or she only pays for what they need.
 The policy offers a fixed death benefit, which remains unchanged throughout the coverage period.
 If the insured passes away while the policy is in force, the beneficiary will receive the death benefit.

 This is a level-premium plan, which means premiums stay the same as the years go by.
 The price of the premium at the start of the coverage period is the same price when coverage ends.
 This makes planning monthly and yearly budgets simple and eliminates the worry of sudden and unexpected increases in premium payments.